antrea-io/antrea/docs/noencap-hybrid-modes.md

     ... ...
 ```

-After changing the config option, you can deploy Antrea in `Hybrid` mode with
+After changing the config parameter, you can deploy Antrea in `Hybrid` mode with
 the usual command:

 ```bash